idubrov/lcd/README.md

 by default (only uses 4 data pins) plus two control pins (R/S and EN).
 R/W pin is not used and should be wired for "write" (low-level, 0).

 The implementation is completely stateless.
-Client is free to reuse the same `HD44780` object or to create one every time access to LCD is required.
+Client is free to reuse the same `Display` object or to create one every time access to LCD is required.

-`HD44780` also implements `core::fmt::Write` trait, so it could be used as a target of `write!` macro.
+`Display` also implements `core::fmt::Write` trait, so it could be used as a target of `write!` macro.

 This library does not depend on `std` crate and could be used in bare metal embedded development.